 Read more about whether living stingy is worth it!

-This is your year to finally meet those financial goals- the only difficult part now is to choose the best money saving challenge for you.
+This is your year to finally meet those financial goals- the only difficult part now is to choose the best money saving challenge for you (and finding that money mentor who will help you get there!).

 So tell me… which money saving goal did you choose?
 Tell me below so I can cheer you on!